jeetsukumaran/DendroPy/doc/source/tutorial/bipartitions.rst

 attribute and the leafset bitmask stored in the :attr:`Bipartition.leaf_bitmask` attribute.
 In addition, each :class:`Bipartition` also stores a reference to the edge to which it corresponds in its :attr:`Bipartition.edge` attribute.
+For convenience, the split bitmask and the leafset bitmask associated with each bipartition of an edge can be also be accesed through the :attr:`Edge.split_bitmask` and :attr:`Ede.leafset_bitmask` properties, respectively.

 You can access these :class:`Bipartition` objects by iterating over the edges of the tree, but it might be more convenient to access them through the